Skip to main content

 ABOUT

-The CDB’s Fair Employment Practices (FEP) unit is responsible for ensuring equal opportunity with state-funded construction projects.
+The Capital Development Board (CDB)’s Diversity Contracting Unit (DCU) unit is responsible for ensuring equal opportunity with state-funded construction projects.
 A team of compliance technicians, assistants, and specialists is responsible for the management of these programs.
 They perform project reviews as required by state regulations, assist prime contractors in locating diverse vendors to achieve established participation goals, and offer training for those vendors newly prequalified or interested in learning more about CDB projects and procedures.

 BUSINESS ENTERPRISE PARTICIPATION PROGRAM